nighthawkcoders/APCSA/_posts/2022-06-15-Tri1-introduction.md

     - "C" is a lack consistent effort, lacking tangibles.
 Lack of producing working Code.
     - Below "C" is composed of Slash/Slash/Slash offenses.
 Lack of attendance, disruptive behaviors, doing work from other classes during class time, paper visible in class, and turning in tangbiles that you can't represent in live review.

+## Assignments and Work
+- Assignments mostly Due either Friday or Monday at the start of class (canvas is offical record for points)
+    - Live Grading that is complemented by Self/Crossover assesments
+    - Always prepare Review Ticket (GH Issue) using canvas as guide
+- Trimester start with 5 point seed (highly engaged +, distracted -)
+- Less than 100 points per trimester, approximately 30% of points in last few weeks of Trimester.

 ### PBL Sprint 0 / Week 0
 Learning outcome.
 Getting adapted to the Agile mindset used in Computer Science.
 Additionally, getting introduced to GitHub and VS Code.
 Building a Java/Spring Web Server on your localhost.
 Showing personal and running Fastpages/GitHub Pages.
-- Wednesday - Pick pair share partner, Pick crossover pair, Establish team of four.
+- Wednesday - "Introduction Sprint".
+Pick pair share partner, Pick crossover pair, Establish team of four.
 Based off of modulo mathematics (remainder) there can only be 3 teams of 5 maximum.
 Spend some time talking and getting to know each other.
-Teacher will visit teams as time allows.
+Consider key roles in Project Teams as Scrum Master (Issues, Scrum Board), DevOps (GitHub, Deploy, POM dependencies), Frontend Developer (HTML, Thymeleaf, Javascript), Backend Developer (Spring, Java)
-- Thursday - Start bringing your laptop.
+- Thursday - Review "Tools and Equipment".
+Bringing your laptop.
 Setup GitHub and Tools and push code to your Repo.
-- Friday - Pair Share coding.
+- Friday - Review "Roles, Issues, and Scrum Board".
+Pair Share coding.
 Spend 30 minutes at keyboard installation and performing Jupyter coding, while Pair Share observes and consults.
 Next 30 minutes Pairs reverse roles.

-## Tech Talk 0 - Tools and Equipment
-Developer Operations (DevOps) is dependent
+### Equipment, accounts and tools
+- A laptop, that you bring to class every day with the Development Tools installed on it.
+- GitHub Account, VS Code will be used to push/pull changes.
+GitHub is where we store and share code in the cloud, think of Google Docs but for Code.
+- GitHub Pages will be used to host your personal web site, notes, and experiences.
+- Jupyter Notebooks will be used in conjunction with GitHub Pages to build running Java Code in your Technical Notes.
+- Slack Account, install App on Laptop, get used to reading announcements.
+Slack is the tool will use for messaging, we have been averaging 35,000 message per class.
 - Java is the key language you will be using in this class.
-HTML, CSS, JavaScript are the key supporting technicals you will be using to enhance your learning of Java.
+Spring, Thymeleaf, HTML, CSS, JavaScript are the key supporting technicals you will be using to enhance your learning of Java.
 - VS Code is the code editor we will be using in this class.
-VS Code is more than and editor, it is called and IDE (Interactive Development Environment.
+VS Code is more than and editor, it is called and Interactive Development Environment (IDE).
-- GitHub is where we store and share code in the cloud, think of Google Docs but for Code.
-- GitHub Pages will be used to host your personal notes and experiences.
-- Jupyter Notebooks will be used in conjunction with GitHub Pages to store Technical Notes.
-- AWS Cloud Commputing and Servers will be used to Deploy and Support projects.
+- AWS Account for deployment, this will be provided by Teacher.
+AWS Cloud Commputing and Servers will be used to Deploy and Support projects.
-- Slack is the tool will use for messaging, we have been averaging 35,000 message per class.

-### Equipment and accounts required to maximize class
-- A laptop, that you bring to class every day with the Development Tools installed on it.
-- GitHub Account, VS Code will be used to push/pull changes
-- Slack Account, install App on Laptop, get used to reading announcements
-- AWS Account for deployment, this will be provided by Teacher

 ### GitHub, VS Code Installation and Setup (Allie to verify and add stuff to this outline)
     - VS Code https://code.visualstudio.com/docs/languages/java